Skip to main content

 • Maddy Chamberlain

 Maddy Chamberlain is a soprano vocalist from the San Francisco Bay Area.
-She is currently a second-year undergraduate student at UCLA, pursuing a BA in Music Education and studying voice with esteemed baritone Vladimir Chernov.
-In her time at UCLA, she has been an active member of Chamber Singers and the Adoro Music Ensemble, and she is excited to be joining Seraphic Fire’s Ensemble Artist Program this year.
+She is currently a third-year undergraduate student at UCLA, pursuing a BA in Music Education and studying voice with esteemed baritone Vladimir Chernov.
+In her time at UCLA, she has been an active member of Chamber Singers and the Adoro Music Ensemble, and she is excited to be continuing her work with Seraphic Fire’s Ensemble Artist Program this year.
 With the UCLA Chamber Singers, Madison sang soprano in the vocal quartet for Lera Auerbach’s West Coast premiere of Vessels of Light in beautiful Royce Hall.
 In addition to her vocal work, Madison aspires to become a choral conductor at the K–12 and collegiate levels and hopes to inspire young artists to develop a passion for music, as she did, through music education.
 Also an avid instrumentalist, she is a member of the UCLA Marching Band as a percussionist.

 • Krystal Mao

 Prior to attending UCLA, Krystal worked with a variety of high-profile opera singers and vocal professors, including Grammy Award winner Denyse Graves and Juilliard professor J.J.
 Penna.
 In the summer of 2022, she attended the International Vocal Artists Academy of Payerbach, where she furthered her studies with Vladimir Chernov and Olga Toporkova through daily intensive vocal training.
 In 2023, she was a recipient of the second-place SAI Pasadena Alumnae Scholarship Award.
-This year, Krystal looks forward to her upcoming junior recital in the spring.
+This year, Krystal looks forward to her upcoming Senior recital in the spring.

-• Kevin Corrigan
+• Kevin Cornwell II

 • Leland Smith